12 cosy winter pubs to visit in Kent

 The Bricklayer's Arms is nestled in the village of Chipstead, ideally located at the end of the Darent Valley Walk which weaves through the Kent Downs Area of Outstanding Natural Beauty.

 This quintessentially British establishment has daily changing menus to reflect seasonality of produce.
-Expect warming dishes such as beef, ale and mushroom pie with creamy mash and veg – all to be enjoyed next to the open fire.
+Expect warming dishes such as beef and mushroom pie with creamy mash and vegetables - all to be enjoyed next to the open fire of course.

 The second George and Dragon on the list is in the village of Speldhurst.
 This pub, built way back in the 13th century, comes with high accolades from the likes of the Michelin Guide (2016) and most importantly, customers who call it an "outstanding country pub" and "a real English pub".

-The supply chain is completely transparent for meat, fish and fruit and veg, so you can rest assured that local suppliers are utilised where possible.
-Expect well-made classics such as Speldhurst sausage and mash with caramelised onions, greens and red wine gravy; or lamb chop with dauphinoise potatoes.
-Find a wine from the dedicated wine menu to top your meal off.
+The supply chain is completely transparent for its meat, fish and fruit and veg, so you can rest assured that local suppliers are utilised where possible.
+Expect well-made classics such as Speldhurst sausage and mash with caramelised onions, greens and red wine gravy; or pan roasted pheasant breast with fondant potato, shallot puree, mushroom and a red wine jus.
+Choose a tipple from the dedicated wine menu to top your meal off.

-Old doesn’t always mean cosy, but it certainly applies at The Three Chimneys in Biddenden, that’s why it appears on our favourite historical pubs too!
+Old doesn't always mean cosy, but it certainly applies at The Three Chimneys in Biddenden, that's why it appears in our roundup of some of the best historical pubs too!
 With hops hanging from the ceiling, old candlelit tables and dark wooden beams, this pub takes cosy to a new level.